Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 Steps:

-- Stack sheets and trim edges square
+- Stack slabs and trim edges square

 - Starting at one short edge, roll tightly, keeping the core straight